WICG/local-font-access/README.md

 A successful API should:

  * Provide efficient enumeration of all local fonts without blocking the main thread
- * Be availabile from Workers
+ * Be available from Workers
- * Allow multiple levels of privacy preservation; e.g., full access for "trusted" sites and degraded access for untrusted scenarios
+ * Allow multiple levels of privacy preservation; e.g. full access for "trusted" sites and degraded access for untrusted scenarios
  * Reflect local font access state in the [Permissions API](https://developer.mozilla.org/en-US/docs/Web/API/Permissions_API)
- * Provide the ability to uniquely identify a specific font in the case of conflicting names (e.g., Web Font aliases vs. local PostScript font names)
+ * Provide the ability to uniquely identify a specific font in the case of conflicting names (e.g. Web Font aliases vs. local PostScript font names)
  * Restrict access to local font data to Secure Contexts
  * Re-use Web Font types and interfaces to the greatest extent possible

 #### Possible/Future Goals

  * Direct access to localized font names (can be done via table API)
- * Easy identification of [variable](https://developers.google.com/web/fundamentals/design-and-ux/typography/variable-fonts/) and colour ([COLR](https://docs.microsoft.com/en-us/typography/opentype/spec/colr), [CBDT](https://docs.microsoft.com/en-us/typography/opentype/spec/cbdt), [sbix](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6sbix.html)) fonts (can be done via table API)
+ * Easy identification of [variable](https://developers.google.com/web/fundamentals/design-and-ux/typography/variable-fonts/) and color ([COLR](https://docs.microsoft.com/en-us/typography/opentype/spec/colr), [CBDT](https://docs.microsoft.com/en-us/typography/opentype/spec/cbdt), [sbix](https://developer.apple.com/fonts/TrueType-Reference-Manual/RM06/Chap6sbix.html)) fonts (can be done via table API)
  * Registration of new font families (extensibility)
  * Additional metadata available during enumeration (ascender, descender, baseline, x-height, etc.).
 Will require feedback from developers; can be determined using via the [font-table-access API](https://github.com/inexorabletash/font-table-access) even if not exposed during enumeration.
  * Signals when system font configuration changes (fonts added/removed); some designers work with tools that swap font portfolios at the system level